addunn/AlgoTraderExample/README.md

 # Algorithmic Trader

 This was an ambitious project I was working on.
-Instead of completing it, I decided to make it public to help me get a job.
 There aren't many C# projects like this out there.
 It's maybe 80% complete.
 It's missing integration with Alpaca, UI things, etc. Also, there are issues that need to be fixed before this becomes actually usable in the wild.

 ## Features